semestry/oas3-lint/README.md

 ### Options

 #### spec (required)
-The path to the specification file (Open API Specification3, YAML) that should be linted.
+The path to the specification file (OpenAPI Specification 3, YAML) that should be linted.

 *Example:*
 ```yaml